 WHAT WILL YOU DOWNLOAD?

-The download contains fifty-seven (57) minutes of systematic instruction in MP3 sound files.
+The audio download for learningto learn a North-of-England Accent contains fifty-seven (57) minutes of systematic instruction in MP3 sound files.
 You’ll also get a printable PDF of the instruction manual.
 It contains summaries of the audio lessons and full transcripts of the drill words, phrases, and passages.